 A Message From Anxious Minds Founder Eddie

-The Mental Health Lottery establishes a new and nationwide source of fundraising to help support and improve mental health services.
-I also funded the mental health charity Anxious Minds in 2015 after I struggled to find support for my own mental health, for over two years after leaving the Armed Forces (Army) with 22 years service funding the charity totally at the start with my savings and War Pension with the attitude
+The Mental Health Lottery establishes a new and nationwide source of fundraising to help support and improve mental health services provided by Anxious Minds.
+I funded the mental health charity Anxious Minds in 2015 after I struggled to find support for my own mental health, after leaving the Armed Forces (Army) with 22 years service, funding the charity totally at the start with my savings and War Pension with the attitude

 I have now worked for the last five years as a volunteer and Chief Officer with what is now a multi-award winning mental health charity and I will continue to do so until people in crisis get the support they need and deserve.
 Nobody should be put on a waiting list like I was when crying out for help.

 Charity begins at home and when I first started this mission, I never really understood the charity sector and believed most people working in the sector were volunteers and gave time to support people because they care, and a lot of people just like me do just this.
 People are struggling to find support and to me it is an honour to help, I waited over 18 months for someone to help me to the point were I could not take anymore.
 I had begged for help and no one came so I ended up borrowing the money from family and friends and getting some money from my Regimental Association (The Fusiliers) to pay privately to get the support I needed for my PTSD and depression.

 I am one of the lucky ones as I have lost so many friends to suicide in the past five years and its heart breaking and I will not forget them yet millions of pounds each year goes into buckets to support the charity sector and mental health across the country, and we see very little change when trying to access counselling services and support for mental health, each year waiting lists for people with mental health get bigger and support gets reduced.